leepeuker/simple_mvc_framework/README.md

 Rename the "config/config.DUMMY.php" to "config/config.php"
 Edit the file and fill in your configuration settings.

+### Apache Configuration
+The Document-Root of the Apache server must be the public directory!
+Otherwise the framework will not work.

 ### Request Life-cycle
 The URLs of the incoming requests will be rewritten by the .htaccess and mapped to the index.php.
 The index.php will bootstrap the application, add the specified routes and dispatch the request to an action-method of a controller.
-The Controller processes the request and sends a response back the the client.
+The controller processes the request and sends a response back the the client.